Top Jobs for Theater Degree Majors

 Your Match?

-A television writer is responsible for writing scripts for television shows.
+A television writer is a skilled writer who writes scripts for television shows.

 5. Set Designer